 Can I close my loan early?

 Yes!
-If you choose to close your account, we authorize the 3rd party to disperse the loan funds to you minus any payments youhaven't made.
+If you choose to close your account, we authorize the 3rd party to disperse the loan funds to you minus any payments you haven't made plus the non-refundable account opening fee.
 For example, suppose you borrowed a $1200 12-month monthly-payment credit builder at 0% (to make the math easier) and want to cancel your loan after the 10th payment.
 Upon cancellation, we authorize the 3rd party bank to send you the loan amount ($1200) - the principal you didn'tmake (2 payments * $100 principal per payment) or a $1,000.back to top

 How much will my credit score increase?